codingburgas/2223-9th-grade-sprint-math-games-mission-impossible/README.md

 ## 📋 Description:

-*The game is created to improve peoples math knowledge and to help them memorise more numbers and work faster.
+*The game is created to improve peoples math knowledge, to help them memorise more numbers and work faster.
 They will be able to solve equations and find a word to finish the whole game.
 Good Luck!*

 ## 🗎 Documents:<br>
 <hr>